Ukrainian Civil Issues

 U.S. citizens do not require a visa as long as their length of stay in Ukraine is less than 90 days.
 Individuals requiring a visa must obtain it at a Ukrainian Embassy or Consulate before arriving in Ukraine.
 Individuals in the United States may contact the Embassy of Ukraine in Washington, D.C., or the Consulates General in Chicago, New York, or San Francisco for information about current visa requirements and application procedures.

 Upon arrival in Ukraine, U.S. citizens generally will be registered for an authorized stay of 90 days.
 In some cases, it may be possible to extend the registration for an additional 90 days.
 However, the Embassy understands that the extension is valid only for continuous stay in Ukraine, but may not allow re-entry to the country.
-Requests for extension are processed through the Ministry of Internal Affairs' Office of Citizenship, Immigration, and Registration (OVIR), and must be submitted at least three days before the current registration expires.
-Please contact OVIR for current information about current registration requirements and application procedures.
+Requests for extension are processed through the State Migration Service of Ukraine (SMS), and must be submitted at least three days before the current registration expires.
+Please contact your local SMS office for detailed information about current registration requirements and application procedures.